IsmulAzamMadani/Data-Cleaning-Project-Nashville-Housing-/README.md

 # Data-Cleaning-Project-Nashville-Housing-
-This project aim to clean the Nashville Housing Dataset using SQL
+This is a guided project by Alex the Analyst, the project aim to clean the Nashville Housing Dataset using SQL

+## STEPS IN CLEANING
+1. Standardizing Date Format
+2. Fillnf Null values
+3. Breaking out values in some columns
+4. Correcting values in column
+5. Detecting and removing duplicate values
+6. Deleting Unused Column